My personal journey

 From Passion to Profession

 I experienced kinesiology for the first time in May 1991.
 I was amazed and fascinated by the muscle-testing and the feeling of energy shifting and changing during and after the sessions.
 I wanted to know how it worked and signed up for a Touch for Health two day course.
 I found the training easy to follow, with a simple manual and guided practice from the Touch for Health Instructor.
 I loved seeing the results when I practised these basic techniques on my friends and work colleagues.

-The course was further developed, as a two-year Diploma course, to meet the current National Occupational Standards in Healthcare for the UK.
-It was accepted as an Associated Course with the Institute for Complementary and Natural Medicines (ICNM) in 2010, and upgraded to an Affiliated Course in 2012, with the ICNM as its professional accrediting body.
+As the Pathway Balancing Kinesiology (PBK) system continued to grow, I knew it was time to pass this amazing material onto others and spread the availability of the work for more people to discover their destiny.
+I taught the first student, Jayne Nelson from Essex, in 2005.
+In preparation for future professional teaching, I achieved a Level 3 City & Guilds Certificate, in Delivering Learning, from Stamford College, Lincolnshire.
+The PBK course was further developed, as a two-year Diploma course, to meet the current National Occupational Standards in Healthcare for the UK.
+It was accepted as an Associated Course on the British Register of Complementary Practitioners (BRCP) in 2010, and upgraded to an Affiliated Course, Level 4, in 2012, with the Confederation of Healing Organisations (CHO) as its current professional accrediting body.

 My Spiritual Pathway